-The NIS-to-LDAP transition service (N2L service) replaces existing NIS daemons on the NIS master server with NIS-to-LDAP transition daemons.
-The N2L service also creates an NIS-to-LDAP mapping file on that server.
-The mapping file specifies the mapping between NIS map entries and equivalent Directory Information Tree (DIT) entries in LDAP.
-An NIS master server that has gone through this transition is referred to as an N2L server.
+The NIS-to-LDAP ("N2L" transition service replaces existing NIS daemons on the NIS master server with N2L transition daemons.
+The N2L service also creates an N2L mapping file on the NIS server.
+The mapping file specifies the mapping between NIS map entries and equivalent DIT entries in LDAP.
+An NIS master server that has gone through this transition is known as an N2L server.
 The slave servers do not have an NISLDAPmapping file, so they continue to function in the usual manner.
 The slave servers periodically update their data from the N2L server as if it were a regular NIS master.

 The behavior of the N2L service is controlled by the ypserv and NISLDAPmapping configuration files.
-A script, inityp2l, assists with the initial setup of these configuration files.
-Once the N2L server has been established, you can maintain N2L by directly editing the configuration files.
+The inityp2l script assists the server with the initial setup of these configuration files.
+Once the N2L server has been established, you can edit the configuration file to maintain the N2L service.

 The N2L service supports the following:

-Import of NIS maps into the LDAP Directory Information Tree (DIT)
+Import of NIS maps into the LDAP DIT

 Client access to DIT information with the speed and extensibility of NIS

 In any naming system, only one source of information can be the authoritative source.
 In traditional NIS, NIS sources are the authoritative information.
-When using the N2L service, the source of authoritative data is the LDAP directory.
-The directory is managed by using directory management tools, as described in Chapter 9, Introduction to LDAP Naming Services (Overview).
+When you use the N2L service, the source of authoritative data is the LDAP directory.
+The directory is managed by using directory management tools.
+For more information about directory management tools, see Introduction to the LDAP Naming Service.

 You need to be familiar with NIS and LDAP concepts, terminology, and IDs to perform the procedures in this chapter.
-For more information about the NIS and LDAP naming services, see the following sections of this book.
+For more information about the NIS and LDAP naming service, see the following sections:

-Chapter 9, Introduction to LDAP Naming Services (Overview), for an overview of LDAP
+Introduction to the LDAP Naming Service, for an overview of LDAP

-In an environment where there is no plan to share data between NIS and LDAP naming services clients
+In an environment where you do not plan to share data between NIS and LDAP naming service clients

 In such an environment, an N2L server would serve as an excessively complex NIS master server.